Single band VLBI absolute astrometry: Modeling the ionospheric contribution to path delay

-Here $f_{u}$ and $f_{l}$ are effective ionospheric frequencies at the upper an lower bands respectively.
+Here $f_{u}$ and $f_{l}$ are effective ionospheric frequencies at the upper and lower bands respectively.

-The residual contribution of the ionosphere is caused by a)~higher order terms in the expansion of the dispersiveness on frequency \citep{r:iono2nd}; b)~the contribution of frequency-dependent source structure, and c)~the dispersiveness in the signal chain.
+The residual contribution of the ionosphere \Note{in dual-band combinations is caused by systematic errors, namely} a)~higher order terms in the expansion of the dispersiveness on frequency \citep{r:iono2nd}; b)~the contribution of frequency-dependent source structure, and c)~the dispersiveness in the signal chain.
 These contributions affect group delay at a level of several picoseconds and they are considered insignificant with respect to other systematic errors.